EventStore/EventStore/docs/cluster-guide.md

 1. Create a folder named 'Cluster'.
 Within it, create three subfolders: 'Node1', 'Node2', and 'Node3'.
 2. In each node folder, add a configuration file (either .yml or .txt).
 3. Within each node folder, create the following subfolders:
-    - 'Certificates' to store the certificate and private key.
+    - 'certificates' to store the certificate and private key.
     - 'Data' for all data files.
     - 'Index' for node indexes.
     - 'Logs' for log files.